bekk/bekk-christmas/post/react/reusing-existing-javascript-code-in-your-react-app.md

 ## **Integrating with React**

-I wanted to integrate the methods and functions from the JavaScript with my React code, which meant having to import it into the React code.
+You see, while the JavaScript app in itself is nice enough, I actually wanted to "extract" the image processing functions from that app, and use those together with my React code, which meant having to import it into the React code.

 ### Importing the code

 First of all, this code is not in any package registry, so in order to have something to work with I simply put the git url into my package.json.
-Since the code is from a workshop, and I don’t intend to implement the algorithms *again* I choose the solution-branch.

 ```
 "name": "dummy-app",